MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/HumanResource.md

 If you are registered for Payroll, the same settings in the Payroll Setup window will be updated with your settings in the Human Resources Setup window.

+> [!NOTE]
-*If you use Microsoft Dynamics GP on a network where more than one person is entering new employee records at the same time, the default number might appear to increase by two or more.*
+> If you use Dynamics GP on a network where more than one person is entering new employee records at the same time, the default number might appear to increase by two or more.

 ### To set up an employee number